Notice Clause in Contracts: Key Rules and Practices

 In many cases, parties can agree on what it means to deliver a “written” notice.
 With so many technological advancements, some people may find it perfectly acceptable to send and receive written notices via email or fax.
 Still others prefer traditional methods of paper and postal mail.
 This is just one of the points you'll have to carefully consider when drafting a contract.
 If you need help with all of the terms and provisions in these legally binding documents, you may wish to consult with a contract law professional.

-If you need help understanding contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help understanding notice clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.